mk270/whitakers-words/english_to_latin.md

 (NOTE: two sets of parentheses not separated by a comma or semicolon can cause processing troubles and should be avoided.)

-<P>Square brackets enclose translation examples or idioms,
-a Latin expression to English equivalent.
+Square brackets enclose translation examples or idioms, a Latin expression to English equivalent.
 The English translation of the Latin is introduced by =>.
 The parser expects this (=>) token.